tomalrussell/nismod_teaching_kit/docs/lecture_10/Lecture_10.4.md

----
-title: Mini-Lecture 10.4 - Assessing the risk of multi-asset failure
+# Mini-Lecture 10.4 - Assessing the risk of multi-asset failure
-keywords:
--   Multiple asset failures
--   Infrastructure risk
-authors:
--   Olivia Becher
----

 This mini-lecture explores three different examples of how the likelihood and impacts of multiple infrastructure assets can be